zeeshannisar/Tuberculosis/README.md

     <img src="https://github.com/zeeshannisar/Tuberculosis/blob/master/ReadMe%20Images/heatmaps.png">
 </p>

-### Segmentation (Pixel-level Detection) of Tuberculosis Tuberculosis Infectious Regions:
+### Segmentation of Tuberculosis Tuberculosis Infectious Regions:

 #### Dataset Description:
 Pixel-Level masks/labels for Tuberculosis Infectious Regions aren't publicaly available yet.
 A [paper](https://arxiv.org/abs/1602.04984) was arxived in 2016 in which the authors have hired radiologists to mask/label the infectious region of TB lesions in a chest-Xray.
 The authors of this paper have used these masks/labels to validate their proposed methodology of detecting the TB lesions with weak supervision using deconvolutional-feature stacking.
 I have somehow managed to get these masks/labels by requesting the authors of that paper.
 If you are a researcher or healthcare worker and you would like to get these masks/labels to validate your weakly supervised model or to propose a novel supervised model for pixel-level detection of TB lesion in a CXR, please reach out to zshnnisar@gmail.com.
 The pixel-labels are available only for Shenzhen Chest-Xrays.
 The original images and masks/labels were of size (500 * 500) but I have write a [script](https://github.com/zeeshannisar/Tuberculosis/blob/master/Segmentation/datasets/Preprocessing%20of%20Dataset%20for%20Pulmonary%20TB%20Segmentation%20from%20Chest%20X-rays.ipynb) to pad on edges for both images and masks/labels to get a size of (512 * 512).